 The Risk Management department is in charge of development, updating, and control of compliance with the credit risk policies in the Company.
 In assessing a level of risk on all assets exposed to the credit risk the portfolio approach is used when a level of risk is assessed based on a pool of homogeneous loans combined in the portfolio, without analyzing specific loans (individual approach).
-A fundamental criterion to combine the loans in one portfolio is a product: (1) consumer loan for individuals, (2) loan issued to SMEs.
+A fundamental criterion to combine the loans in one portfolio is a product: (1) consumer loan for individuals for up to three years, (2) loan issued to SMEs, (3) short-term loan to individuals (PDL).